arko-14/Gen2Vec/README.md

 * Purpose-built for **vector similarity search** — ideal for storing LLM embeddings.
 * Open-source and container-friendly.
 * Supports **payloads**, which means we can also store the original text alongside the vector for contextual retrieval.
-* Being a **NoSQL database**, it meets the assignment requirement for using either SQL or NoSQL.

 ### ✅ Containerization: **Docker + Docker Compose**